-Pecos Baldy Lake is a 15 mile moderately trafficked out and back trail located near Mora, NM that offers the chance to see wildlife and is only recommended for very experienced adventurers.
+Pecos Baldy Lake is a 15 mile moderately trafficked out and back trail located near Mora, New Mexico that offers the chance to see wildlife and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking and horses and is accessible from June until October.
 Dogs and horses are also able to use this trail.

 This was my very first backpacking trip.
 Coming from an elevation of 3300 to 9000+ was sorely underestimated.
 I had the worst headache when I arrived at Baldy Lake.
 Not to mention I waaaaay overpacked for the adventure.
 The trail was very nice and serene until you get to the area where there was a fire, then it's just a bummer and downright creepy.
 I was surprised to see a cow in the middle of nowhere.
 I wanted to trek up to Truchas but my headache kept that idea far from reality.
 I'll be returning though.